navneethrajesh08/Google_Data_Analytics_Capstone-Cyclistic/README.md

 - How does it help you answer your question?
 - Are there any problems with the data?

-Attributes of the data and will I need it:
+Attributes of the data and transformations done:

 1. Ride\_id: No nulls found.
 2. Rideable\_type: No nulls found.